top of page

 2019 Breece Fellow

-Susannah Engdahl, PhD is the Manager of Health Policy and Research at the American Orthotic & Prosthetic Association (AOPA).
+Susannah Engdahl, PhD is the former Manager of Health Policy and Research at the American Orthotic & Prosthetic Association (AOPA).
 As a lifelong prosthesis user due to congenital absence of both hands and both feet, she has a strong interest in using research to improve functional outcomes and access to care for individuals with limb loss and limb difference.
 Her dissertation research at the University of Michigan focused on understanding how functional success and satisfaction with an upper limb prosthesis are affected by the design of the prosthesis.
 During her postdoctoral fellowship at George Mason University, she worked on developing a novel ultrasound-based control modality for upper limb prostheses.
 Susannah’s experience as a fellow for the National Association of Advancement of Orthotics and Prosthetics (NAAOP) was instrumental in providing advocacy experience that complemented her research background, which encouraged her to pursue career opportunities that merge these interests.

 IMG_9898.jpg